 Does this mean I’m supposed to send them two copies of my book Seven Steps from Snowdon to Everest?
 They have to be joking.

 But if I’ve convinced you Nepal’s Mountaineering Expedition Regulation is farcical, it seems that Mr Sharma of the Ministry of Tourism already knows this.
 According to the article, they are already amending the regulation, and Sherpas will be entitled to summit certificates in the future.

 If this is the case, then why not just give them the certificates they deserve, instead of adhering to rules that are flagrantly ignored in so many other ways?

 Two years ago I was at Everest Base Camp when a Sherpa strike caused all expeditions on the mountain to be cancelled.
 The strike was ostensibly about an avalanche, but as time went on it became clear it was a dispute between Sherpas and government about how the money from foreign mountaineering expeditions is spent.
 Climbers like me were caught in the crossfire.

 Also this month a team of climbers were barred from climbing a peak in Upper Mustang by locals who claimed their presence was a bad omen if they passed through land that was being cultivated.
 The climbers had paid their permit fee and believed they had permission to climb.
 But the locals weren’t aware of this, and it’s doubtful if any of the money found its way to them.

 In the short term the losers were the climbers, who had to go home with their peak unclimbed, but if the Ministry of Tourism continues to ignore the wishes of those who carry out the work or own the land, and tourists continue to lose out like I did in 2014, then all of Nepal’s tourist industry will suffer in the long run.

-A very simple reason why Sherpas should be given their certificates, to put alongside the even simpler one that it costs nothing and it’s the right thing to do.
+This is a very simple reason why Sherpas should be given their certificates, to put alongside the even simpler ones that it costs nothing and it’s the right thing to do.